 Isolation & loneliness can exacerbate anxiety.
 Reach out for support and make it a priority to stay in touch with friends and family.
 Think about scheduling regular phone, chat, or Facetime dates to check in with your loved ones.

 Sit comfortably, focusing on your breathing, and then bringing your mind’s attention to the present let any concerns or thoughts about the past or future drift on by.
+Apps like Headspace, or Calm can help you get comfortable with meditation and increase the time you can practice it.

 When we’re in the present moment, there’s a lot less to feel anxious about and a lot more to feel joyous about.